bbc/genie/docs/development/scaling.md

 - The gameplay safe area is visible at all resolutions - this is the central 4:3 area (800x600).
 - The full stage area is 1400x600.

+The scaling engine is already set up to adapt the game to all ratios and screen sizes used by our target devices.
+The game will automatically scale up and down without any additional input from you.
+Our coordinate system is set up with the origin point at the centre, so `(0,0)` refers to the centre of the screen.

 ## Phaser Bounds
 Phaser bounds should be kept within these areas: